Charanvigneshnr/TSP-Chrome-Extension/README.md

 # TSP-Chrome-Extension
-Chrome extension to provide the shortest path to n shops implementing the Travelling Salesman Problem
+Chrome extension to provide the shortest path to n places implementing the Travelling Salesman Problem